niteshbalusu11/BOS-Commands-Document/README.md

     - `below` returns tokens below a number you specify
     - `with` with a specific peer public key
     - `top` returns liquidity in the top percentile for an individual channel
+    - `with` use a `bos tag` to view outbound liquidity with peers in a tag
   <br></br>
   Example: `bos outbound-liquidity` or `bos outbound-liquidity --with yourPeerPubkey`
 <br></br>